Martin Kane, Private Eye: Television

 Gargan, Nolan, Tracy, and Mark Stevens played the title role in Martin Kane, Private Eye on live television, airing on NBC from September 1, 1949, until June 17, 1954.
 The television version, also sponsored by United States Tobacco Company, integrated commercials into the detective drama by having Martin Kane enter his favorite tobacco shop, where he discussed pipe tobaccos and cigarettes with the tobacconist Happy McMann (Walter Kinsella), before leaving to continue the mystery narrative.

 Frank M. Thomas portrayed Captain Burke, King Calder was cast as Lieutenant Gray, Nicholas Saunders portrayed Sergeant Ross, Walter Greaza portrayed Captain Leonard, Loring Smith portrayed Captain Evans, and Sergeant Strong was portrayed by Michael Garrett.
-Frank Burns, the NBC pioneer and father of actor Michael Burns, produced and directed shows written by Harry Kane and Lawrence Young.
+Frank Burns, the NBC pioneer and father of actor Michael Burns, produced and directed shows written by Henry Kane and Lawrence Young.
 Charles Paul provided the music.

 At the start and finish of the show, Kane was shown in shadow, lighting his pipe.
 Six episodes of this show have been released in the Best of TV Detectives DVD box set.

 Edward Sutherland was the producer and director.
 Finis Farr and Frank Wilson wrote the scripts.

 Gargan returned to the role for 39 episodes of the syndicated series The New Adventures of Martin Kane, premiering September 14, 1957, filmed in Europe for United Artists.
 In this version, Kane was based in London.
 After its original run, the series was resyndicated with the title Assignment Danger.